imvenx/arcanedocs/guide/unity/get-started/get-started.md

 ##
 # Getting Started with ArcanePad in Unity

-Welcome to ArcanePad Unity Tutorial!
-This guide will help you get started with creating ArcanePad games in Unity.
+Welcome to the Arcanepad Unity Tutorial!
+This guide will help you get started with creating Arcanepad games in Unity.

 ## Starter Template